mitodl/pylti/docs/source/flask.rst

 PyLTI provides authorization wrapper for Flask requests.

-First make sure to import pylti implementation for your framework.
-In this case Flask.
+To use pylti you will need to import pylti flask specific implementation.
+And create Flask application.

 .. code-block:: python